MelonieNimasha/Future-Frame-Prediction/README.md

 # Future-Frame-Prediction

 This shows how to finetune different stable diffusion model checkpoints for different tasks.
-* Finetuning stable-diffusion-v1-5 for text_to_image generation and inferencing using finetuned model ✅
+* Finetuning stable-diffusion-v1-5 for text_to_image generation and inferencing using finetuned model
-* Finetuning stable-diffusion-inpainting for image_to_image generation and inferencing using finetuned model ✅
+* Finetuning stable-diffusion-inpainting for image_to_image generation and inferencing using finetuned model
 * Finetuning stable-diffusion-inpainting for future frame generation and inferencing using finetuned model (in progress)

-# Guildlines
+#
 conda create --name env_name
 <br />
 conda activate env_name